Christa Théret: Early life

-As a child, Théret aspired to be a teacher and then to become an actor.
+As a child, Théret aspired to be a teacher and then an actor.

 Career

 Théret's acting career began at the age of 11; while playing in a school playground, they were noticed by a casting director, who then hired them for the film The Axe, in 2005.
 In this film, directed by Costa-Gavras, they play Betty, the daughter of Bruno and Marlène Davert (played by José Garcia and Karin Viard).

 In 2007, they played Julie, a gothic teenager, in the film Et toi, t'es sur qui? (selected at the 2007 Cannes Film Festival in the Un Certain Regard category and for the Caméra d'or).
 While enrolled at the Lycée Jules Ferry in Paris, they dropped out of school at the age of 17.
 In 2008, they had their first big break with the lead role in Lisa Azuelos' blockbuster LOL (Laughing Out Loud), co-starring with Sophie Marceau.
 The commercial success of this film brought them to the attention of the general public, and they were nominated for a César for Best Promising Actress.

-In the future, they want to be a director.
-They are also writing their first short film.
+Theret is currently writing their first short film.

 Personal life

 Apart from acting, Théret writes experimental poetry, which they illustrate with their own drawings.

-Théret is non-binary and queer.
+Théret is non-binary and queer, and goes by they/them pronouns.